 When you live with a perfectionist never take what they say personally

 To me, this is number one because when you live with a perfectionist they will tell you how to do everything.
 They will tell you where things go, how to chop properly, they might give unsolicited financial advice, or advice on any matter.
 Here’s the most important thing to remember, they are sharing what they know because they want to be helpful.
 Now, when my perfectionist tries to be “helpful” before 8 am, things can go terribly wrong.
 We know this about me now and we try very hard not to do that.
-Really try to internalize that and see the behavior as caring, not critical.
+So, first, try to internalize that and see the behavior as caring, not critical.

 Explain your feelings when you live with a perfectionist

 What I wrote about above, the not being able to take constructive criticism early in the morning?
-That was something I had to communicate, and it took me a surprisingly long time to do it. what can I say, this stuff isn’t easy to do.
+That was something I had to communicate, and it took me a surprisingly long time to do it.
+What can I say, this stuff isn’t easy to do.
 But, once I made clear that mornings were not the best time for me, we made adjustments and morning became easier.
 If there are things someone does that drive you nuts, you need to let them know.
 The next step is on how to communicate better.

 Communicate better by saying what you mean, not saying it mean

 This goes for anything with anyone but is particularly important when you live with a perfectionist.
 You want to make sure that you’re communicating in clear and kind ways.
-Perfectionists are known for being controlling, demanding, and can even hurt feelings without meaning to so finding soft ways to deal with them is crucial.
+Perfectionists are known for being controlling, demanding, and can even hurt feelings without meaning to so find soft ways to deal with them is crucial.

 Share your feelings when things happen.
 For example, if something is said that makes you feel bad, say, “Hey, I’m sure you didn’t mean to hurt my feelings here, but that comment made me feel bad.”
 This is the point where you will clearly see the difference between a perfectionist and someone who may have more malicious intent.
-In my experience, the perfectionist who isn’t a controlling narcissist, apologizes.
+In my experience, the perfectionist who isn’t a controlling narcissist apologizes.
 If you are living with a controlling narcissist, this is where you get gaslighted and made to feel like you’re crazy.
-If that happens, you might be dealing with something more than perfectionism, like a living with a narcissist.
+If that happens, you might be dealing with something more than perfectionism, like living with a narcissist.
 And it’s time to reassess your relationship.

 Be positive and offer affirmation when you live with a perfectionist